WANdisco/wandisco-documentation-ldm/docs/configuration-hvm.md

 POST ​/agents/{name}/certificates/generate
 ```

-The remote agent service will be automatically restarted when new certificates are generated using this method.
+The remote agent service will automatically restart when new certificates are generated this way.
 The HiveMigrator service does not require a restart to start using new certificates.

 ### Upload your own certificates

 :::important
-Ensure to upload correct certificates and keys for both the HiveMigrator and all remote agents that are connected.
+Make sure the correct certificates and keys are uploaded for HiveMigrator and all remote agents that are connected.

-Existing connections will break if trust is not established between HiveMigrator and remote agent certificates.
+Existing connections will break if trusted certificates are not used for HiveMigrator and remote agents.
 :::

 Upload certificates and keys by using the following [HiveMigrator REST API](./api-reference.md#metadata-migrations) endpoints: